Should You Have Whisky with Ice this Summer?

 When the weather is hot, cocktails can also be a great way to enjoy whisky.
 Indeed, whisky cocktails can introduce new people to whisky.
 Whisky highballs are the perfect refreshing drink when it's hot.

 But ultimately how you enjoy your whisky is up to you.
-If you want to enjoy a whisky on the rocks this summer, do it.
+If you want to enjoy a whisky with ice this summer, do it.
 You should enjoy your whisky.
-If you enjoy the experience, then nothing should stop you.
+If you enjoy the experience on the rocks, then nothing should stop you.

 For more insight into whether you should add ice into your whisky, read Jonathan Wells’ article in Gentleman's Journal.